slatex/sTeX/README.md

 management of active mathematical documents and flexiformal mathematics.
-The organization of the material into "mathematical archives" (GIT repositories with a particular standardized structure on [a GitLab repository management server](https://gl.mathhub.info) grealy enhances modularization and the provision of added value services.
+The organization of the material into "mathematical archives" (GIT repositories with a particular standardized structure on [a GitLab repository management server](https://gl.mathhub.info) greatly enhances modularization and the provision of added value services.

 ## Setup